DenzelBraithwaite/Vault-of-Knowledge/js.md

 teaMenu.indexOf('guayusa'); // outputs -1 since the item does not exist in the array

+teaMenu.includes('green'); // outputs true since the item exists in the array

 teaMenu.length; // This is actually a property and not a method, it will return the length
 ```